 Going through your bills and statements properly also means you’re likely to pick up any problems as they arise.
 For example, you’ll spot fraudulent activity on your accounts sooner rather than later, if this occurs.

-Find out more: bank accounts - more than 50 current accounts rated
+Find out more: best and worst bank accounts - more than 50 current accounts rated

 Making a note of all your spending for a few weeks is another way to check that your money really is going where you’d like it to.